Here’s how to permanently fix Taskhost.exe high CPU usage

 - Click Task Manager.

-- Look at the graphs under the CPU (the computer’s processor).
+- Click on the Performance tab, and look at the graphs under the CPU (the computer’s processor).

-- To track down apps/systems triggering the CPU strain, click on the Details.
+- To track down apps/systems triggering the CPU strain, click on the Details, then click on the CPU tab to sort the results in that column in descending order.

 - Right-click on each of these processes as necessary and choose End task.

 To fix your system, locate all the error-ridden DLL files and either replace or erase them.
-You can view in-depth performance data from the Windows resource monitor either from the system logs or in real-time.
+You can view in-depth performance data from the Windows resource monitor either from the system logs or in real time.

 You can use it to identify the programs/processes slowing down your PC and stop them.